- If you know you are going out, check out the menu online so you can make healthy choices ahead of time.

 - Pizza is OK, but limit yourself to only one or two slices.
 Replace some of the cheese with extra sauce.
 Add a salad to your meal.

-- Replace extra meat and cheese with vegetables, such as peppers, cucumbers, and tomatoes.
+- Replace extra meat and cheese with vegetables, such as peppers, cucumbers, tomatoes, and spinach.

 - Most deep fried options are high in calories.
 Instead, choose dishes that are steamed without added oil or sugar.